chow-petit/awesome-curated-tools/README.md

 * [100Open Toolkit](https://www.100open.com/toolkit/) - A 30-piece toolkit covering the whole open innovation journey, from setting a strategy for collaboration to implementing mutually beneficial business models.

 #### R&D - P2P and adaptive learning
 Including walkthroughs / tutorials and contextual P2P help.
+This is going to be a hot area of R&D for us this year (2018).
 * [Degreed](https://degreed.com/) - A skill certification platform.

 #### Unsorted or untested tools